Neogiciaa/Scoot-Project/readme.md

 # **Scoot Project**

-Here we go again, a new challenge came out and this time i am not alone because it's a duo one !
+Here we go again!
+A new challenge is out, and this time, i am not alone because it's a duo project !

 ## Stack